trentoneio/Senior_Capstone/README.md

 ## Usage
-After installing the required Python packages on your RPi and the required Arduino packages on your arduino, you can run the project using auth.sh.
+After installing the required Python packages on your RPi and the required Arduino packages on your arduino, you can run the project by adapting the paths in auth.sh to your project environment and then running auth.sh.